vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 With this, we now map directly our `Vertex` struct into what Vulkan expects on the pipeline vertex input.

 ## New vertex shader
-Lets now create a new shader, `mesh.vert`, that will use these vertex inputs.
+Let's now create a new shader, `mesh.vert`, that will use these vertex inputs.
 This vertex shader will be used with the `colored_triangle.frag` fragment shader.
 Make sure to refresh CMake so that it finds the new shader and compiles it.

 `tri_mesh.vert`
 ```glsl